 So here I am now, the rest of my roommates are still drifting in, I live in a 10 person apartment.
 The food is in one of the three refridgerators and we figured out how to turn the water heater on, now all we have to do is figure out why its leaking!

-ciao from Romatrevi fountain
+ciao from Roma

 No comments: